‘Horizon: Zero Dawn’s’ Photo Mode Is One Of Gaming’s Best [Opinion]

 It’s fair to say Horizon: Zero Dawn is a phenomenally looking title.
 It could even be argued that Guerilla Games’ PlayStation 4 exclusive is the best looking console-title ever made.
 However, while the game looks fantastic in motion, one of the gaming world’s best aspects is the ability to capture a moment in time in a game, preserving the artistic beauty on display.
 While PC gamers have been able to do this for, well, years, thanks to screenshot hot-keys or tapping “print screen” on your keyboard, console players until recently, have been largely left out.

 One way around this was the share button on the the PS4 remote, or the convoluted and completely over-complicated way of taking a screenshot on the Xbox One.
 Most major PS4 exclusives nowadays have included a dedicated photo mode.
 Uncharted 4‘s implementation improved on the one placed in Uncharted: The Nathan Drake Collection.
-That was an improvement over the photo mode used in The Last of Us Remastered, and by all accounts all of them have been well done.
+That was an improvement over the photo mode used in The Last of Us Remastered, and by all accounts, all of them have been well done.
 However, Horizon: Zero Dawn has a photo mode that is simplistic in its use, yet robust in its feature set.
 And the mode is made even better because the subject on display, the world of Horizon, is so beautifully realized that whatever you take a screenshot of, you’re going to get a great result.

 Horizon: Zero Dawn has been hailed as a technical masterpiece by the tech wizards at Digital Foundry, and it’s not hard to see why.
 While the constraints of console hardware are evident at every turn – from the fact that no foliage except the stealth grass reacts to Aloy’s movements, to the fact that she also makes no ripples in the water as she swims – what is on display is magnificent to behold.
 Digital Foundry seemingly used the photo mode, in conjunction with real time capture to essentially create a Timelapse video, thanks to the ability to adjust the time of day in the photo editor to suit the artistic needs of the image you’re trying to capture.
 And the results are stunning.